-Join Nate Mars for an in-depth discussion in this video Using Ableton Live with an analog synth, part of Producing Electronic Music in Ableton Live.
+Join Nate Mars for an in-depth discussion in this video Using Ableton Live with an analog synth, part of Ableton Live: Producing Electronic Music.

 [Instructor] If you're working with a lot of analog gear or are thinking about incorporating an analog synth into your workflow, it's really easy to connect Live and your analog synth so that you can do some cool stuff.
 Especially if your synth has MIDI, you can just go in and hook up your synth to Live, send MIDI note data out from Ableton Live and record the incoming audio for further processing, and I'm gonna show you how to set this all up and how I work with analog synths in Ableton Live.